daronphang/programming-resources/dev-ops/containerization/orchestrators/kubernetes/networking/kube-proxy.md

 In Kubernetes, the ephemeral nature of Pods means their IP addresses can change, making it challenging to establish stable connections.
 This is where the Service object comes into play.
 Services provide a **consistent IP address** to access Pods and are linked to a group of Pods.
 When traffic arrives at a Service, it is intelligently directed to the relevant backend Pods.

 Kube-Proxy is a network proxy that runs on each node in a Kubernetes cluster.
-It is responsible for maintaining network connectivity between services and pods.
+It is responsible for maintaining network connectivity between services and pods (handles Kubernetes Service networking).
 Kube-Proxy does this by translating service definitions into actionable networking rules.

 ### How it works